gentarjr/crypto-service/README.md

 ## Configuration

-All config lives in `application-prod.yaml`.
+All config lives in `application-prod.yaml` — this is the **only** file that matters in production (`--spring.profiles.active=prod`).
+The base `application.yaml` is not used at runtime in prod and should not be treated as a source of truth; any default shown there can be stale or overridden.
 BNB and ETH are **fully separate config namespaces** — nothing is inherited by default; every ETH override must be set explicitly under `*-eth` keys or it silently falls back to its own `@Value` default, which may not match the BNB value.

 ### Trading Pairs